buildspace/buildspace-projects/Solana_And_Web3/en/Section_1/Lesson_3_Building_GIF_Grid.md

 ![https://i.imgur.com/PtpFGIa.png](https://i.imgur.com/PtpFGIa.png)

-For example, if you're web app is a place where people submit GIFs of cute animals, then maybe the dark mode feel of the website right now won't really fly!
+For example, if your web app is a place where people submit GIFs of cute animals, then maybe the dark mode feel of the website right now won't really fly!
 Up to you.
 Change it as you please.

 ### 🔤 Creating a GIF input box.